Ban The Plastic Bag Manifesto

 V. Plastic bags contain toxic chemical and are deadly for all biological life

-VI Waste problem 200.000 plastic bags dumped on landfill every hour
+VI Waste problem 200.000 plastic bags dumped on the landfill every hour

 - Plastic Bags is a huge waste problem.
 200,000 plastic bags dumped in landfill every hour (onemillionwomen.org10).